 An interagency task force worked for several years to address fingerprinting and background checks conducted by separate state agencies.
 Laws 1998, Chapter 270 standardized laws regarding fingerprinting background checks conducted by five state agencies.
 The law revised the process for conducting background checks; created a new division within the Arizona Department of Public Safety (DPS); established criteria for DPS to conduct background checks; and established a fingerprint clearance card system in order to issue credentials for a person to work with children or other vulnerable populations.

-The Board of Fingerprinting was established in order to provide a person who was denied a fingerprint clearance card an opportunity to apply for a good cause exception.
+The Board of Fingerprinting was established in order to develop rules for administering the fingerprinting program and to provide a person who was denied a fingerprint clearance card an opportunity to apply for a good cause exception.
 The law transferred monies and full-time equivalent (FTEs) to DPS from the Department of Health Services, Department of Juvenile Corrections, Department of Economic Security and Department of Education.
 A second measure was enacted in 1998, authorizing DPS to charge a fingerprint processing fee for noncriminal justice state agencies (Laws 1998, Chapter 75).

 Since the Board’s creation, a number of legislative enactments have modified the list of persons who are required to obtain a fingerprint clearance card.
 The offenses considered during a background check have been modified several times as well.